hasadna/hasadna-k8s/charts-external/odata/README.md

 For minikube environment you must restore the DB from backup

-For GKE environment - you can skip this step, if you created from existing disk / snapshot
+For GKE environment - you can skip this step if you created from existing disk / snapshot

 The backup is private, you should have permissions to the relevant google storage

 ```
-charts-external/odata/utils/initiate_db_from_backup.sh gs://odata-k8s-backups/production/ckan-db-dump-2018-08-06.gz
+charts-external/odata/utils/initiate_db_from_backup.sh gs://odata-k8s-backups/production/ckan-db-dump-2018-09-24.ckan.dump
 ```

 ### Deploy all the remaining components